Reactive Motion Generation on Learned Riemannian Manifolds: Geodesic motion skills

 \subsection{Generating motion:}

-Geodesic curves generally follow the trend of the demonstrations data, due to the role of uncertainty in the metric.
+Robot motion generation techniques that leverage demonstrations aim to replicate the demonstrated movement patterns with a high degree of accuracy, reliability, and efficiency.
+This is achieved by exploiting the demonstrations as a source of information about the range of (manifold of) possible movements that the robot should perform.
+The robot uses this information to generate similar movements on its own.

+One way to represent the observed movement patterns mathematically is through the use of Riemannian manifolds.
+Riemannian manifolds allow us to describe data sub-spaces (defined by the demonstrations) within a larger space and provide analytical tools for calculating distances and angles within these sub-spaces.
+In the context of robot motion generation, a Riemannian manifold can be used to characterize the region of the state space covered by the demonstrations.

+In this paper, the Riemannian metrics that describe the structure of these manifolds are highly influenced by the data uncertainty and they are used to find the path between two points on the manifold, the so-called geodesic.
+In the context of Riemannian manifolds, geodesics are the curves that minimize the distance between two points on the manifold.
+It is important to keep in mind that the distance measurement is done on the manifold, using the distance metric of the physical space where the robot moves.
+This means that geodesics on a Riemannian manifold represent the most efficient paths through the space represented by the manifold.
+Given that Riemannian manifolds represent the sub-space within which the demonstrations reside, it follows that the geodesics are equivalent to the optimal motion trajectories.

 Specifically, the Riemannian metrics Eq.~\eqref{eq:VAE_metric} and Eq.~\eqref{eq:Joint_space_VAE_Metric} tell us that geodesics are penalized for crossing through regions where the VAE predictive uncertainty grows.
 This implies that if a set of demonstrations follows a circular motion pattern, geodesics starting from arbitrary points on the learned manifold will also generate a circular motion (see Fig. \ref{fig:Teaser}).
 This behavior is due to the way that the metric $\Metric$ is defined: Our Riemannian metric $\Metric$ is characterized by low values where data uncertainty is low (and vice-versa).
 Since the geodesics minimize the energy of the curve between two points on $\Manifold$, which is a function of $\Metric$, they tend to stay on the learned manifold and avoid outside regions.

-This property makes us suggest that geodesics form a natural motion generation mechanism.
+This property follows the common characteristics of motion generation techniques to reproduce motion learned from demonstrations and, makes us suggest that geodesics form a natural motion generation mechanism.
 Note that when using a Euclidean metric (i.e., an identity matrix), geodesics correspond to straight lines.
 Such geodesics certainly neglect the data manifold geometry.

 Noted that geodesics do not typically follow a closed-form equation on these learned manifolds, and numerical approximations are required.
 This can be done by direct minimization of curve length~\citep{Shao:TheRiemannianGeometry, kalatzis:icml:2020}, $\textrm{A}^*$ search~\citep{Chen2019:FastApproximateGeodesics}, integration of the associated ODE~\citep{arvanitidis:aistats:2019}, or various heuristics~\citep{chen:MetricsforDeep}.
 In this paper, we compute geodesics on $\Manifold$ by approximating them by cubic splines $\curve \approx {\omega_\lambda}(\z_{c})$, with $\z_c~=~\{\z_{c_0}, \ldots, \z_{c_K} \}$, where $\z_{c_k} \in \latent$ is a vector defining a control point of the spline over the latent space $\latent$.
 Given $K$ control points, $K-1$ cubic polynomials $\omega_{\lambda_i}$ with coefficients $\lambda_{i,0}$, $\lambda_{i,1}$, $\lambda_{i,2}$, $\lambda_{i,3}$ have to be estimated to minimize its Riemannian length,